feuvan/opencore-amr-iOS/README.md

 iOS port of opencore-amr

 Refer to README which is from original package.
-Refer to build_ios.sh for build details.
+Refer to build_ios_xcode5.sh for build details.
+Please note arm64 and x86_64 requires Xcode5.

-Build_ios.sh is modified from http://blog.csdn.net/favormm/article/details/6772097
+Build_ios_*.sh is modified from http://blog.csdn.net/favormm/article/details/6772097

 Note that AMR-NB is for narrow band http://en.wikipedia.org/wiki/Adaptive_Multi-Rate_audio_codec